khadesh/Glicko2/README.md

 # Glicko2
-A C# class to perform Glicko2 calculations for game results.
+A C# class to perform Glicko2 Elo calculations for game results.